exosite-archive/hvac-reference-application/README.md

 $ murano product device write <mac address> engine_fetch \{\"install\":\[\{\"name\":\"th02.v1.tar.gz\"\}\]\}
 ```

-After less than five minutes, or sooner if you specified a different report interval, GWE on your BBGW will download and install the file your uploaded using the Murano CLI.
+After less than five minutes, or sooner if you specified a different report interval, GWE on your BBGW will download and install the file your uploaded using Murano CLI.
 Temperature and Humidity data will be flowing from your device through Exosite Murano and onto the web application you deployed.

 You can validate data by checking on your device in your Murano Products page, or by opening your new web application in your browser.